offbyone/ideas/content/old/general-thoughts/ordered.md

 Now, I ask you: Which of those two seems like a better approach to the problem of sorting lists?

 Here's the thing, now that you've answered the question.
-The comments on the post that advocated the same sorting approach that I'm sure you picked were\... distressing to me as a software developer who is concerned with human factors and real-world usability.
+The comments on the post that advocated the same sorting approach that I'm sure you picked were... distressing to me as a software developer who is concerned with human factors and real-world usability.
 Comments like this:

 <div class="callout">